The Raikes Journal

 This woman is about to shape Gloucestershire’s future

 With the county facing an uncertain future leadership is more critical than ever.
-As Liz Spivey prepares to lead us to the post-devolution promised land, she gives her views on the challenges ahead.
+As Lisa Spivey prepares to take us to the post-devolution promised land, she gives her views on the challenges ahead.

 Dear reader,

-But in a wide-ranging interview with friend of The Raikes Journal, Ian Mean, council leader Lisa Spivey says it is now clear how the decision about Gloucestershire’s councils will be reconfigured will be made.
+But in a wide-ranging interview with friend of The Raikes Journal, Ian Mean, council leader Lisa Spivey says it is now clear how the decision about Gloucestershire councils reconfiguration will be made.
 And who will make it.

 The priority, says Spivey, and her focus, is actually not that decision at all - it’s ensuring local authorities are ready for when devolution comes so services “do not fall apart”.